GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 NEW YORK, Oct 7 The dollar fell and global equity markets slumped on Monday as the impasse over the week-old U.S. government shutdown got entangled in negotiations to raise Washington's borrowing limit or risk default on U.S. sovereign debt.

-A lack of progress by U.S. lawmakers in budget and debt ceiling talks rattled investors, pulling stocks on Wall Street down and sending European shares to a four-month low.
+A lack of progress by U.S. lawmakers in budget and debt ceiling talks rattled investors, leading stocks on Wall Street to open lower and sending European shares to a four-month low.

 Republican House of Representatives Speaker John Boehner vowed not to raise the U.S. debt ceiling without a "serious conversation" about what is driving the debt, while Democrats said it was irresponsible and reckless to raise the possibility of a U.S. default.